-Amazon S3 Select is a service from Amazon S3 that supports retrieval of a subset of data from the whole object based on the filters and columns used for file formats like CSV, JSON, etc. With this format we would read only the necessary data, which can drastically cut down on the amount of network I/O required.
+Amazon S3 Select is a service from Amazon S3 that supports the retrieval of a subset of data from the whole object based on the filters and columns used for file formats like CSV, JSON, etc. With this format, we would read only the necessary data, which can drastically cut down on the amount of network I/O required.

 At Qubole, we are looking at various ways to improve the overall query time.
 We are happy to announce that Apache Spark on Qubole can now automatically use the S3 Select service whenever applicable to speed up queries (meaning there’s no need for an application code change).